This competition comprises two tasks:

 It is composed by eye images both visible (VW/RGB) and near infra-red (NIR).

-The CROSS-EYED images used for this competition are captured with a custom made dual spectrum imaging sensor, which acquires near infrared and colour images synchronously, eliminating any possible influence of pupil dilation on the reported accuracies.
-The images are acquired from a distance between 1.5 and 2 meters.
+The CROSS-EYED images used for this competition are captured with a custom made dual spectrum imaging sensor, which acquires near infrared and colour images synchronously.
+The images are acquired from a distance around 1.5 metres.

 The images acquired under near infrared wavelength have a single channel, while the visible spectrum iris images contain 3 channels of information.

-The best evaluated algorithm will win the "Cross-spectrum Iris/Periocular Recognition competition" (CROSS-EYED) award at BTAS 2016.Acknowledgements
+The best evaluated algorithm will win the "Cross-spectrum Iris/Periocular Recognition competition" (CROSS-EYED) award at IJCB 2017.

-This work is supported by the EU FASTPASS project under Grant agreement 312583.
+This work is supported by the EU FASTPASS project under grant agreement 312583 and the EU PROTECT project under grant agreement 700259.